City University of New York: Schools founded in the 21st century

+On November 19, 2024, the School of Medicine was established as the 26th CUNY campus, separating it from the scope of City College of New York.

+On July 1, 2025, Governor Kathy Hochul signed into effect a free community college program for SUNY and CUNY students.
+The program is an expansion of the CUNY Reconnect initiative, a program allowing for "New York residents ages 25-55 with no prior degree" to earn "a tuition-free associate degree in high-demand fields."

 Enrollment and demographics

-CUNY is the fourth-largest university system in the United States by enrollment, behind the California State University system, the State University of New York (SUNY) system, and the University of California system.
+CUNY is the fourth-largest university system in the United States by enrollment, behind the California State University, State University of New York (SUNY), and University of California systems.
 More than 271,000-degree-credit students, continuing, and professional education students are enrolled at campuses located in all five New York City boroughs.

-The university has one of the most diverse student bodies in the United States, with students hailing from around the world, but mostly from New York City.
+The university has one of the most diverse student bodies in the United States, with students hailing from around the world, although most students live in New York City.
 The black, white and Hispanic undergraduate populations each comprise more than a quarter of the student body, and Asian undergraduates make up 18 percent.
 Fifty-eight percent are female, and 28 percent are 25 or older.
 In the 2017–2018 award year, 144,380 CUNY students received the Federal Pell Grant.

 CUNY Citizenship Now!

 Founded in 1997 by immigration lawyer Allan Wernick, CUNY Citizenship Now! is an immigration assistance organization that provides free and confidential immigration law services to help individuals and families on their path to U.S. citizenship.
 In 2021, CUNY launched a College Immigrant Ambassador Program in partnership with the New York City Department of Education.